viktorbezdek/awesome-github-projects/README.md

 - [Avaiga/taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 - [sissbruecker/linkding](https://github.com/sissbruecker/linkding) - Self-hosted bookmark manager that is designed be to be minimal, fast, and easy to set up using Docker.
 - [streamlink/streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player
-- [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated Learning Framework
+- [adap/flower](https://github.com/adap/flower) - Flower: A Friendly Federated AI Framework
 - [facefusion/facefusion](https://github.com/facefusion/facefusion) - Industry leading face manipulation platform
 - [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [feder-cr/Auto_Jobs_Applier_AIHawk](https://github.com/feder-cr/Auto_Jobs_Applier_AIHawk) - Auto_Jobs_Applier_AIHawk is a tool that automates  the jobs application process.
 Utilizing artificial intelligence, it enables users to apply for multiple job offers in an automated and personalized w